mjc-school/MJC-School/stage #0/module #3. Java Lang Syntax/content.md

 Identifiers are tightly tied with _keywords_.
 Those are special words that are reserved by java for its needs.
 They are used all over any program and have special meaning for java, and this is the reason why they are reserved.
-There are about 50 reserved keywords in java, and you have already seen some of them:**class**, **public**, **void** etc. Cool point here is that there's no need in memorizing all of them at once, as you will learn them, when necessary.
+There are about 50 reserved keywords in java, and you have already seen some of them: **class**, **public**, **void** etc. Cool point here is that there's no need in memorizing all of them at once, as you will learn them, when necessary.
 Keywords are usually used for creating some constructions, which should be identified, like classes, methods etc. This is the reason why java expects to see identifier after certain combination of keywords.

 ![img_9.png](img/img_9.png)

-Those words cannot be used for names of literals, variables, classes, methods etc. the main reason for that is that java looks for such words to understand what a programmer wants, it's a tool for creating commands for java to perform.
+Those words cannot be used for names of literals, variables, classes, methods etc. The main reason for that is that java looks for such words to understand what a programmer wants, it's a tool for creating commands for java to perform.

 ## Java variables